-- ✓ CHAUTAUQUA LAKE CENTRAL SCHOOL DISTRICT's programs are designed to identify potentially violent behaviors and to work directly with students and families. - ✓ CHAUTAUQUA LAKE CENTRAL SCHOOL DISTRICT disseminates informative materials (when deemed appropriate) and provides training regarding the early warning signs and detection of potentially violent behaviors, including, but not limited to: the identification of family, community and environmental factors to teachers, administrators, parents and other persons in parental relation to students of the District or board, students and other persons deemed appropriate to receive such information.
-However, many CHAUTAUQUA LAKE CENTRAL SCHOOL DISTRICT's Special Education, Alternative Education, and Career Education students are placed in specialized programs due to behavior that could be characterized as potentially violent.
-Therefore, it has been determined, after extensive discussion by the District-Wide Safety Team, that mailing parents and other persons in parental relation students or behavior is inappropriate for the population served by many programs. - ✓ Training is conducted by in-house staff, local agencies, consultants or others as deemed appropriate. - ✓ Staff receives training, such as Crisis Prevention Institute (CPI) and Second Step, to prepare staff for violent incidents and lessen their impact, and in early intervention/prevention strategies. - ✓ Employees receive annual multi-hazard training on the Emergency Response Plan.
-This training may address topics including the early detection of potentially violent behavior. - ✓ Employees receive written information from training programs and in the Emergency Procedures Quick Reference pamphlet and the CHAUTAUQUA LAKE CENTRAL SCHOOL DISTRICT Security Tips sheet.
+- ✓ Chautauqua Lake Central School District's programs are designed to identify potentially violent behaviors and to work directly with students and families. - ✓ Chautauqua Lake Central School District disseminates informative materials (when deemed appropriate) and provides training regarding the early warning signs and detection of potentially violent behaviors, including, but not limited to: the identification of family, community and environmental factors to teachers, administrators, parents and other persons in parental relation to students of the District or board, students and other persons deemed appropriate to receive such information.
+However, many Chautauqua Lake Central School District's Special Education, Alternative Education, and Career Education students are placed in specialized programs due to behavior that could be characterized as potentially violent.
+Therefore, it has been determined, after extensive discussion by the District-Wide Safety Team, that mailing parents and other persons in parental relation standard brochures on warning signs of potentially violent behavior is inappropriate for the population served by many programs. - ✓ Training is conducted by in-house staff, local agencies, consultants or others as deemed appropriate. - ✓ Staff receives training, such as Crisis Prevention Institute (CPI) and Second Step, to prepare staff for violent incidents and lessen their impact, and in early intervention/prevention strategies. - ✓ Employees receive annual multi-hazard training on the Emergency Response Plan.
+This training may address topics including the early detection of potentially violent behavior. - ✓ Employees receive written information from training programs and in the Emergency Procedures Quick Reference pamphlet and the Chautauqua Lake Central School District Security Tips sheet.